{{ summaryHeading }}

 Accuracy Notes:

-• Watch dough volume and extensibility instead of following the clock blindly.
+• Watch volume, surface tension, and extensibility instead of following the clock blindly.

-• For a new flour, hold back a little water and add it during mixing only if the dough feels too tight.
+• Hold back a little water when using unfamiliar flour, then add it during mixing only if the dough feels too tight.

 Worked Examples: